 - a.
 Support respirations, as necessary, with a BVM and supplemental O2.
-Defer consideration of advanced airway management until after administration of Naloxone, if BVM ventilation is adequate. - b.
+Defer consideration of advanced airway management until after administration of Naloxone, if BVM ventilation is adequate based on SpO2 at 94 - 99%. - b.
 Consider hypoglycemia.
 Perform rapid glucose determination.
-If glucose is <60 mg/dl or clinical signs and symptoms indicate hypoglycemia, refer to the Diabetic Emergencies Protocol 6604.
+If glucose is < 60 mg/dL or clinical signs and symptoms indicate hypoglycemia, refer to the Diabetic Emergencies Protocol 4604. - c.

-OVERDOSE / TOXIC INGESTION / POISONING

-- c.
 For a suspected narcotic overdose complicated by respiratory depression: - i.
-Administer Naloxone (Narcan®) 2 mg intranasal (IN) via atomizer.
+Administer Naloxone (Narcan®) up to 2 mg IV titrated slowly at 0.4 mg/minute to restore the respiratory drive.
+If patient does not show signs of improvement (adequate respiratory response/increased LOC) administer up to an additional 2 mg IV titrated slowly at 0.4 mg/minute. - ii.
+If unable to obtain IV access, give Naloxone (Narcan®) 2 mg IN.
+Medication should be administered equally in each nostril.
+If patient does not show signs of improvement (adequate respiratory response/increased LOC) administer an additional 2 mg IN,